peter-nebe/network-security-test/README.md

 network-security-test: result of download test: passed
 ```
 ### Signature test
 Digital signatures are commonly used for software distribution through non-secure channels.
-Successful signature verification guarantees the authenticity and integrity of the data received.
-The signature test checks if the device is able to verify a digital signature.
+A successful signature verification guarantees the authenticity and integrity of the data received.
+The **signature test** checks if the device is able to verify a digital signature.
 This test also runs in two steps:

 1. Generate the signature of a large file.
 Then turn a bit of this file.
 The signature verification on the device will fail.
 This is proof that the test procedure works.